-Bulk & Built Residential development should: Ē Ensure that the built form respects the scale of existing prevailing built form character and responds to site circumstances and streetscape; Principle met The proposed development would respect the scale of existing prevailing built form character and would respond to site circumstances and streetscape, by providing circumstances and streetscape, by providing three (3) new dweilings, with double storey Dwelling 1 in the front of the site and double storey Dwellings 2 and 3 to the rear.
-Provide separation between dwellings at the upper level; Principle met subject to variation Dwelling 1 would be separated from Dwellings 2 and 3 at the upper level.
-Dwellings 2 and 3 at the upper level.
-Dwellings 2 and 3 at the upper level.
-This is considered reasonable as it would allow for Dwelling 2 to be setback at least 3m from the norther moundary and Dwelling 3 to be setback at least 3m from the Southern boundary.
+Bulk & Built Residential development should: E lo Ensure that the built form respects the scale of existing prevailing built form character and responds to ✓ Principle met site circumstances and streetscape; The proposed development would respect the scale of existing prevailing built form character and would respond to site circumstances and streetscape, by providing three (3) new dwellings, with double storey Dwelling 1 in the front of the site and double storey Dwellings 2 and 3 to the rear.
+Provide separation between dwellings at the upper level; ✓ Principle met subject to variation Dwelling 1 would be separated from Dwellings 2 and 3 at the upper level.
+Dwellings 2 and 3 are proposed to be attached.
+This is considered reasonable as it would allow for Dwelling 2 to be setback at least 3m from the northern boundary and Dwelling 3 to be setback at least 3m from the southern boundary.
 The staggered nature of the upper levels of these two dwellings provides for a greater level of articulation and visual interest when viewed from the side and rear boundaries.
-Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect private secluded open space; Principle met A spine of open space would be provided at the rear of the site.
+Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect ✓ Principle met private seciuded open space; A spine of open space would be provided at the rear of the site.